 After rehabilitating Moea, Monterey Bay Aquarium staff returned her to the wild.
 But the little otter seemed to prefer the company of humans and returned.
 Because her affinity for people could pose a danger to her in the wild, the Monterey Bay Aquarium found her a home at Point Defiance in 2018.
 Moea will remain in human care for the rest of her life.

-Moea is estimated to be 10 to 12-years-old and keepers describe her as “the sweetest otter.”
+Moea is estimated to be 11 to 13-years-old and keepers describe her as “the sweetest otter.”

-“Moea is calm and confident, plays well with the other otters and really loves her food,” said Assistant Curator Amanda Shaffer.
+“Moea is calm and confident, and really loves her food,” said Assistant Curator Sheriden.

 Even her name is food-related – a contraction of the scientific name for “sweet potato.”

 How to spot her: Moea has a pink scar on her nose.
 Many female sea otters have a similar scar from mating in the wild.
 You can also spot Moea swimming around with a toy on her stomach or sleeping as much as she can.